 As enterprise with foreign branches and subsidiaries, you are increasingly confronted with the requirements in the field of ‘transfer pricing’ i.e. the pricing of cross border delivery of services and goods within the group.
 The main purpose of local tax authorities is to determine whether the intercompany transactions are agreed on at-arm’s-length conditions, meaning at the same price level and conditions as would be agreed between unrelated parties.
 By reviewing the pricing of your intercompany transactions, the tax authorities try to verify whether the reported taxable results in each country are reasonable and that the contracting parties are no artificially shifting profits to a favourable country.

-Significant attention in the press, but also from tax authorities
+Much attention in the press but also from the tax authorities

 Specific situations deserve special attention